 You’ve probably used your email address to register for countless online services.
-Log in to those accounts and change the email address used for signing in as well as your password for those accounts.
+Log in to those accounts and change the password, especially if you were using the same password for your email account and your other online accounts.

 Notify everyone in your address book that your email account has been hacked.
 This will prevent them from clicking on any links coming from you, which in turn can prevent their accounts getting compromised as well.

 If the hacked email account belongs to your company, you should notify your IT department.
 They might be able to restore the account for you as well as implement proper measures to ensure no other data has been compromised.

 You should also scan your computer for malware.
 If your scan results return positive, you will have to clean the computer or reinstall your operating system to get rid of any viruses, trojans, worms or other types of malware.

 If you need more information on this topic, read our guide: What is malware?